Usher (musician): Personal life

 In November 2005, Usher began dating stylist Tameka Foster, who worked as his personal stylist for several years.
 Their engagement was announced in February 2007.
 After the sudden cancellation of a planned July wedding in the Hamptons, the two were wed on August 3, 2007, in a civil ceremony in Atlanta.
 This was followed by a larger wedding ceremony on September 1, 2007, held at the Chateau Elan Winery & Resort outside Atlanta.

-Usher's father, Usher Raymond III, died of a heart attack on January 21, 2008.
-For a short period of time shortly after the death of his father, Usher adopted a vegan diet.
-After several years, Usher dropped all egg and dairy products, embracing an entirely vegan diet for health reasons.
-Usher years later told reporters that he stopped his vegan diet saying that maintaining the lifestyle was expensive.
+Usher's father, Usher Raymond III, died on January 21, 2008.

-Upon his marriage to Foster, Usher became a stepfather to Foster's three sons from previous relationships, one born when she was a teenager and two from her first marriage to Atlanta clothier Ryan Glover.
-Usher and Foster also have two sons together: Usher "Cinco" Raymond V, born in November 2007, and Naviyd Ely Raymond, born in December 2008.
+Following his marriage to Foster, they had two sons together: Usher "Cinco" Raymond V, born in November 2007, and Naviyd Ely Raymond, born in December 2008.

 In February 2009, two months after the birth of their second son, Foster suffered a cardiac arrest in São Paulo, Brazil, when she was given general anesthesia prior to scheduled cosmetic surgery (reportedly liposuction), which was ultimately not performed.
 She was induced into a coma to aid her recovery and was transferred to a larger facility, the Hospital Sírio-Libanês.
 Usher canceled his performance at Clive Davis's pre-Grammy Gala in order to fly to Brazil to be with Foster.
 After a week of recovery, Foster's surgeon issued a statement saying that she was "doing very well".

 Usher filed for divorce from Foster in June 2009 in Atlanta.
 The divorce was legally finalized in Fulton County Court on November 4, 2009.
 This preceded a highly publicized child custody dispute spanning three years, which ultimately culminated on August 24, 2012, with a judge awarding Usher primary custody of his two sons with Foster.